Tahmoor Colliery: Description

-As of June 2025 the colliery is operated by SIMEC, part of the GFG Alliance owned by British businessman Sanjeev Gupta.
-As of May 2025 the mine was up for sale, with a price of A$800 million.
+As of June 2025 the colliery is operated by SIMEC.
+As of May 2025 the mine was up for sale, with a price of $800 million.

 The mine operates in the Bulli coal seam.
 Most of the mine product is hard coking coal used for steel making.
 A small quantity of steaming blend coal used for power generation is also produced.
 Both products are exported to Europe and Asia, a total of 75% of its production.

 The mine was reported in 2017 as having 57 Mt of reserves and 650 Mt total resource.

 The mine produces a high level of carbon emissions, second highest of all coal mines in NSW, releasing over a million tonnes of carbon dioxide in 2024 just from its operations.

 Railway connection

-The colliery is connected to the Main Southern railway line via a balloon loop that opened in May 1981.
+The colliery is connected to the Main Southern railway line via a balloon loop built by Hornibrook that opened in May 1981.
 In 2013, extension of the mine was anticipated to take it below a railway tunnel on the Main Southern railway line.
 To avoid the risk of subsidence within the tunnel, Xstrata funded the construction of a diversion around Redbank Hill to remove trains from the tunnel, which was filled with rock and sealed.